Last Updated on September 18, 2020

-Full Frame Film Festival is sometimes referred to as “Sundance of the South.”
+Full Frame Film Festival is often referred to as “Sundance of the South.”

 Filmmakers and film lovers from all over the world folk come to Downtown Durham’s American Tobacco Campus to take in nearly 100 films and participate in discussions and roundtable panels.